gilfernandes/sql_chatbot/README.md

 So you can ask questions like e.g:

-- Can you plaase show me all the indices used in this database?
+- Can you please show me all the indices used in this database?
 - Which are the 5 most popular films?
+- Which tables are referencing the actor table?

 ## Installation